zeffii/BlenderConsolePrompt/README.md

 [![Join the chat at https://gitter.im/zeffii/BlenderConsolePrompt](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/zeffii/BlenderConsolePrompt?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-BCP is an addon that allows various scripts to execute from Blender's Python console (REPL).
-Many useful code snippets generated over the years are often too short to be an addon, but are useful enough that I do want to be able to trigger them from a snippet dispatcher.
-This helps maintain workflow and the simple `-ls` command shows the list of most common commands, the `-man` command shows an exhaustive list of stored commands.
+BCP is an addon that allows scripts to execute from Blender's Python console (REPL).
+I have many snippets that don't need a full addon status, but are useful enough that I do want to be able to have fast access to them.
+The simple `-ls` command shows a list of most common commands, the `-man` command shows a more exhaustive list of stored commands.

 The following commands can be executed straight for the Blender Python console by pressing ctrl+enter after entering the command.
 You can alter the execute keyboard shortcut by changing it yourself in UserPreferences (or more permanently in the code.. tho I should probably add addonpreferences for this)